 Michael and Jannette's daughter, Jodie, joined the firm permanently in 2015 after completing a Bachelor of Applied Management and enjoying an OE through Europe.
-She is a qualified embalmer and is studying to be a qualified funeral director.
+She is a qualified embalmer and is studying to become a qualified funeral director.

 Jodie W Hope 2015 -